-Can I Sue the School for Bullying?
+Can You Sue a School for Bullying?

 It is natural to want to protect our kids so if they were bullied at school you might be wondering if you can sue the school for bullying.
 Traditionally it has been very difficult to successfully sue a school or school district as they generally have “sovereign immunity.”
 Sovereign immunity is a legal doctrine that states that the sovereign or state cannot commit a legal wrong and is immune from civil suit or criminal prosecution.